valentina98/DL2_InstanceDiffusion/blogpost.md

   <img src="./output_tests/gc7.5-seed0-alpha0.8/210_xl_s0.4_n20.png" alt="Vase behind a flower" width="35%" style="margin: 0 1%;"/>
 </p>

-**Figure 3** Images of an apple and pear using overlapping bounding boxes.
-The model struggles with correct placement, often blending the two fruits.
+**Figure 3** Images of a vase and flower using bounding boxes.
+Flower placement is incorrect due to perspective cues (bottom), despite specifying the flower should be in front.

 #### Test 4